-Throughout the year, the Associated Student Organization (ASO) hosts numerous lectures, concerts, and cultural presentations on the campus.
+The Associated Student Body (ASB) throughout the year hosts numerous lectures, concerts, and cultural presentations on the campus.
 Further, there are special programs for Latino Heritage Month, Cinco de Mayo, Black History Month, Homecoming, and Academic Awards.
-International Students Week, Women's History Month, and Martin Luther King are all celebrated.
-The Center also hosted a Conference on HIV/AIDS Prevention.
+International Students Week, Women's History Month, and Martin Luther King are all celebrated, and there is a Conference on HIV/AIDS Prevention are also noted